Sandra Boynton: Books

 Since the 1977 release of Hippos Go Berserk!, Boynton has published many children's books, as well as several illustrated humor books for the general market.
 Her books are most typically for very young children, offered in the laminated paperboard format known as board books.
 Nearly all of Boynton's books have been published by either Workman Publishing or Simon & Schuster.
-Four of her books have been New York Times best sellers: Chocolate: The Consuming Passion (1982); Yay, You!
-(2001); Consider Love (2002); and Philadelphia Chickens (2002), which reached the number one position on the list, and was on the list for nearly a year.
+Five of her books have been New York Times best sellers: Chocolate: The Consuming Passion (1982); Yay, You!
+(2001); Consider Love (2002); Philadelphia Chickens (2002), which reached the number one position on the list, and was on the list for nearly a year; and Woo Hool!
+You're Doing Great!
+(2023).
 Six Boynton books were on the 2001 Publishers Weekly All-Time Bestselling Children's Books list: Moo, Baa, La La La!, The Going to Bed Book, Barnyard Dance, A to Z, Blue Hat, Green Hat, and Oh My Oh My Oh Dinosaurs!.
-More than 85 million copies of her books have been sold.
+More than 90 million copies of her books have been sold.